CopperSpice API 2.0.0

 QProcess::ProcessError QProcess::error ( ) const

-Returns the type of error that occurred last.
+Returns the type of error which occurred last.

 See also